 Skijoring falls under the category of sled dog sports, so before you begin it is recommended to review the sled dog care guidelines at the Mush with Pride website.
 Most medium-sized dogs (30 pounds and up) will be able to skijor if trained properly.

-The Justin Trails Nordic Center offers a lot of open space including a special dog loop for skijoring with your four-legged friend.
+The Justin Trails Resort offers a lot of open space including a special dog loop for skijoring with your four-legged friend.
 Staff at Justin Trails also provides skijoring lessons for you and your dog; all you need is a dog that likes to pull and they will help you with the rest.

 The Minocqua Winter Park holds skijoring clinics hosted by the Wisconsin Trailblazers Sled Dog Club.
 Their clinics are a great place for you and your dog to learn to skijor, and it’s a fantastic location to practice after you’ve learned the basics.